ROS

 get_telemetry = rospy.ServiceProxy('get_telemetry', srv.GetTelemetry)

-# Invoking the service, and receiving the quadcopter telemetry:
+# Invoking the service, and getting the quadcopter telemetry:

 telemetry = get_telemetry()